dotexe1337/LFSInstaller/README.md

 You can select two types of installation scripts that you want to produce which are the following and can be executed as it follows:

 #### Single
-The installlation will be produced as a single script that will append the installation of packages into the main installation script _install.sh_.
+The installation will be produced as a single script that will append the installation of packages into the main installation script _install.sh_.
 The commands can be executed through the following:
 ```
 ./LFSInstaller.sh --install-type=single -c